The Godmakers (novel): Publication history

+Plot summary

 The story focuses on Lewis Orne, an agent for a government agency which develops 'lost planets.'
 After correctly identifying a warlike civilization on the planet Hamal, he is drafted into Investigative Adjustment (I-A), which manages dangerous planets.
 Under the auspices of I-A, he travels to various planets in order to maintain peace throughout the galaxy.
-At the same time, the priests of the planet Amel, who practice 'religious engineering', set about creating a god, something they have done numerous times before: We do not know from what creature or thing the god will be born', the Abbod said.
-'It could be one of you.
+At the same time, the priests of the planet Amel, who practice 'religious engineering', set about creating a god, something they have done numerous times before: 'We do not know from what creature or thing the god will be born', the Abbod said.
+'It could be one of you.'
 After resolving a number of dangerous situations, Lewis is injured and has a near-death experience.
 Following this, his psychic powers develop, and after passing a series of tests he becomes a god.

 Reception

 Colin Greenland reviewed The Godmakers for Imagine magazine, and stated that "For all his ever-expanding cosmic perspective, Herbert still writes characters who look and sound as if they'd been cut off the backs of cornflake packets."